xning/ci-rpm-building/README.md

 1. Setting up ssh daemon that use [Kerberos](http://web.mit.edu/kerberos/) authentication.

 2. Installing and configuring koji on the server.

+3. Packages that we need

+    yum -y install krb5-workstation perl-Authen-Krb5

 ### How to use [CI-RPM-Building](https://github.com/xning/ci-rpm-building)?